bjornarprytz/waves/readme.md

 - Gameloop
   - Obstacles
     - Tourists
+      - Spawn at sidewalks in groups, then stumble into the road randomly
     - Troll / Polar bear
     - Sidewalk
 - Game score and multiplier leads to more aurora